pymor/pymor/docs/source/tutorial_mor_with_anns.rst

     rom = reductor.reduce()

-This function will automatically train several neural networks with different initial weights and select the one leading to the best results on the validation set.
+The training is aborted when a neural network that guarantees our prescribed tolerance is found.
+If we set `ann_mse` to `None`, this function will automatically train several neural networks with different initial weights and select the one leading to the best results on the validation set.
+We can also set `ann_mse` to `'like_basis'`.
+Then, the algorithm tries to train a neural network that leads to a mean squared error on the training set that is as small as the error of the reduced basis.
+If the maximal number of restarts is reached without finding a network that fulfills the tolerances, no reduced order model is returned.
+In such a case, one could try to change the architecture of the neural network or switch to `ann_mse=None` which is guaranteed to produce a reduced order model (perhaps with insufficient approximation properties).

 We are now ready to test our implementation by solving for a random parameter the full problem and the reduced model and visualize the result: